 - Typically, clinical hours are 8:00 a.m.
 4:30 p.m.
 Minor variations may and should be expected to occur, occasionally, when a student is involved with a sonographic procedure that continues beyond regular clinical hours. - Students should remain in attendance for an average of eight (8) hours per day but will not be restricted to any given (8) hour period.
-Clinical instructors have the discretion of dismissing a student early if all patient exams have been completed or no patients are scheduled or anticipated. - Compensatory time will be awarded to students who work over the required 40 hours per week unless the decision to work extra hours is the decision of the student.
-The student will not be allowed to work extra hours in order to accrue additional time off. - Students unable to attend class or clinical rotations should notify the School and their assigned clinical site.

-• Clinical absences due to clinical site closure (weather or otherwise) are not counted against a student's six personal day, but will have to be made up during the year.
+Clinical instructors have the discretion of dismissing a student early if all patient exams have been completed or no patients are scheduled or anticipated. - Students unable to attend class or clinical rotations should notify the School and their assigned clinical site. - Clinical absences due to clinical site closure (weather or otherwise) are not counted against a student's six personal day, but will have to be made up during the year.